 If any leaks are identified, take corrective action and restart this procedure.
 You may have to let the Silly Putty warm up a while before it is soft enough to be removed.

 When I tell people I work on hydrogen fuel, they immediately say something very wrong like, “Are you worried about a mushroom cloud over your lab?” — Mushroom clouds are from a nuclear bomb detonation, and I don’t plan on starting thermonuclear fusion anytime soon in my lab, and if I did, it might save the planet.
-The other statement I usually get is, “Wow, don’t want another Hindenberg!”
+The other statement I often get is, “Wow, don’t want another Hindenberg!”
 Again, very wrong.
-Several detailed studies from NASA and others have shown that the Hindenburg disaster was not caused by hydrogen.
+Detailed studies from NASA and others have shown that the Hindenburg disaster was likely exacerbated, and not caused by hydrogen.
 The Hindenburg’s sister ship, the Graf Zeppelin flew more than a million miles for nearly a decade on hydrogen before being grounded after the Hindenberg disaster.
 Go in and read the studies for yourself.
 The Hindenberg cut several corners the Graf Zeppelin did not, and you can’t expect the hydrogen to blow-out a diesel fire.
 The final one I sometimes get is, “Oh, the Challenger Shuttle!” again very wrong, Challenger was caused by the failure of a solid-oxide rocket booster o-ring.

 So really, if I’ve just debunked the three most common misconceptions about hydrogen ‘incidents’ in a single paragraph, how dangerous is hydrogen fuel?